0x41424142/jakes-blog/docs/blog/posts/putting-a-site-on-cf.md

 ## Step 6: Hooking Up the Domain to the Cloudflare Pages Site

-from the pages page in Cloudflare, click on the site you just deployed.
+From the pages page in Cloudflare, click on the site you just deployed.
 Click on `custom domains` and add your domain.
 That's it!

 ## Wrap Up